mtkresearch/generative-fusion-decoding/README.md

 ```
 **Using Multiple GPUs**

-If you have multiple GPUs, you can either change the device configuration in the config file or set the `CUDA_VISIBLE_DEVICES` environment variable before running the command.
+If you have multiple GPUs, you can change the device configuration in the config file.

 ## Configuration